by Mike Smith, Station Products & Innovation

 Welcome to the Weekly PBS Interactive Station Products & Innovation Debrief, designed to give PBS stations a rundown of product updates and opportunities announced this week on our blog.

-If you haven’t yet had a chance to take the SPI Communication survey, we would still love to hear our feedback!
-PBS Station Products & Innovation continually strives to keep open, direct lines of communication with you and provide valuable information and resources for your station through various platforms.
+Also, if you haven’t had a chance to take the SPI Communication survey, there's still time!
 Your responses will help inform our exchanges with you and promote innovation across the system.
-Participation may even get you a swag bag full of PBS goodies.
+Participation in the survey might even get you a swag bag full of PBS goodies.

 As always, the SPI team appreciates all of your valuable comments and participation on our site this week and every week.